Tolga-Ozd/useState-Project/README.md

 If you enjoyed exploring this project, I invite you to check out my other projects as well.
 I am passionate about programming and have worked on a variety of exciting projects.

 ## useState Project:
 Hello friends.
 Here is my project using the useState Hook.
-In the project, the background color changes randomly and a new course is added randomly. #react #project #useState #components #finding #js #css is used in this project.
+In the project, the background color changes randomly and a new course is added randomly.  react , project  useState , components , finding , js , css is used in this project.